ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 -----------------

 An optional Python plotting task (PLOT_ALLVARS) can be activated in the workflow to generate plots for the :term:`FV3`-:term:`LAM` post-processed :term:`GRIB2` output over the :term:`CONUS`.
-It generates plots for a number of variables, including:
+It generates graphics plots for a number of variables, including:

-* 2-m temperature
+- 2-m temperature
-* 2-m dew point temperature
+- 2-m dew point temperature
-* 10-m winds
+- 10-m winds
+- 250 hPa winds
+- Accumulated precipitation
+- Composite reflectivity
+- Surface-based :term:`CAPE`/:term:`CIN`
+- Max/Min 2-5 km updraft helicity
+- Sea level pressure (SLP)

 .. * 500 hPa heights, winds, and vorticity --> seems to be omitted?
-* 250 hPa winds
-* Accumulated precipitation
-* Composite reflectivity
-* Surface-based :term:`CAPE`/:term:`CIN`
-* Max/Min 2-5 km updraft helicity
-* Sea level pressure (SLP)

 This workflow task can produce both plots from a single experiment and difference plots that compare the same cycle from two different experiments.
 When plotting the difference, the two experiments must be on the same domain and available for the same cycle starting date/time and forecast hours.
 Other parameters may differ (e.g., the experiments may use different physics suites).